Honoring Indigenous Knowledge and Stewardship of Biodiversity

 Example:

 “This proposal supports food sovereignty, cultural continuity, and equitable access for Alaska Native communities.
-It aligns with sustained yield principles and does not conflict with conservation goals.”7.
+It aligns with escapement goals and does not conflict with conservation objectives.”7.
 What Will Happen if Nothing is Done?
-Describe the consequences of inaction.

 Example: